-Pledged for clearing activities, as collection bank for government taxes and Interswitch electronic card transactions.

-(b) Pledged as security to Bank of Industry

-(c) Included in other pledged assets are cash collateral for letters of credit and visa card transactions.
+- (a) Pledged for clearing activities, as collection bank for government taxes and Interswitch electronic card transactions. - (b) Pledged as security for loan facility from Bank of Industry. - (c) Included in other pledged assets are cash collateral for letters of credit and visa card transactions.
 The deposit are not part of the fund used by the bank for day to day activities.